preloader

 [...]

 You’ll notice that we just have to add a googlepubsub non empty block within the operation bindings.
-Just define one property (like topic for example) and Microcks will detect this binding has been specified.
+Just define one property (like topic, for example) and Microcks will detect that this binding has been specified.
 See the full binding spec for details.

 As usual, as Microcks internal mechanics are based on examples, you will also have to attach examples to your AsyncAPI specification.